bitSheriff/norsevpn/README.md

 ![settingButton](doc/img/showcase/setting.png)

 > **_NOTE:_**
 > At this moment no own functions are provided.
-All this settings are provided by the nordVPM-cli application.
+All this settings are provided by the nordVPN-cli application.

 ![configurationWindow](doc/img/showcase/configurationWindow.png)